Ironman 70.3 Training: 10 Key Zone 3 / Tempo Brick Workouts

 Final Thoughts

-Tempo brick sessions are one of the most effective ways to build the resilience, pacing control, and confidence needed for a strong Ironman 70.3 performance.
-They teach you how to manage your effort under fatigue, dial in your fueling strategy, and finish races stronger than ever.
+Tempo brick sessions are one of the most effective ways to build the resilience, pacing control and confidence needed for a strong Ironman 70.3 performance.
+They teach you how to manage your effort under fatigue, dial in your fuelling strategy and finish races stronger than ever.
 Incorporate these 10 brick sessions into your training, and you’ll be ready to conquer the bike-to-run challenge on race day.

 Always consult with a medical professional or certified coach before beginning any new training program.
 The information provided is for educational purposes only and is not a substitute for personalized advice.